ozavala/Clix/CONTRIBUTING.md

-# Contributing to CRM-ERP
+# Contributing to Clix

-Thank you for your interest in contributing to the CRM-ERP project!
+Thank you for your interest in contributing to the Clix project!
 We welcome contributions from everyone, whether you are reporting bugs, suggesting features, improving documentation, or submitting code.

 By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).